l1tku/hll-arty-map-calculator/README.md

-# HLL Artillery Calculator
+# HLL Arty Map Calculator

-A comprehensive, high-precision artillery calculator for Hell Let Loose.
-This tool provides accurate firing solutions using exact map scaling, interpolated ballistic tables, and visual targeting aids.
+An interactive tactical map and high-precision artillery calculator for Hell Let Loose.
+Features dynamic grid scaling for all maps, visual trajectory aids, and a mobile-optimized targeting UI.

 ## Features